pymc-devs/pytensor/doc/tutorial/modes.rst

 Configuration
 =============

-The :mod:`pytensor.config` module contains several *attributes* that modify Pytensor's behavior.
+The :mod:`pytensor.config` module contains several *attributes* that modify PyTensor's behavior.
 Many of these attributes are examined during the import of the :mod:`pytensor` module and several are assumed to be read-only.

 *As a rule, the attributes in the* :mod:`pytensor.config` *module should not be modified inside the user code.*

-Pytensor's code comes with default values for these attributes, but you can override them from your ``.pytensorrc`` file, and override those values in turn by the :envvar:`PYTENSOR_FLAGS` environment variable.
+PyTensor's code comes with default values for these attributes, but you can override them from your ``.pytensorrc`` file, and override those values in turn by the :envvar:`PYTENSOR_FLAGS` environment variable.